micro/go-micro/README.md

 ### Define a client

 Below is the client code to query the greeter service.
-Notice we're using the code generated client interface `proto.NewGreeterClient`.
-This reduces the amount of boiler plate code we need to write.
-The greeter client can be reused throughout the code if need be.

-`client.go`
+The generated proto includes a greeter client to reduce boilerplate code.

 ```go
 package main